 Jason New, 48, has been Senior Managing Director of The Blackstone Group L.P., a global investment and advisory firm, and Head of Special Situation Investing for GSO Capital Partners LP, a credit-oriented alternative asset manager, since 2005.
 Mr. New focuses on managing GSO's public investment portfolio with a specific emphasis on stressed and distressed companies and on sourcing direct special situation investment opportunities.
 He is a member of the GSO Investment Committee.
 Mr. New joined The Blackstone Group L.P. in 2008 in connection with its acquisition of GSO.
 Before joining GSO in 2005, Mr. New was a senior member of Credit Suisse's distressed finance group.
 Mr. New joined Credit Suisse in 2000 when it acquired Donaldson, Lufkin & Jenrette (DLJ), where he was a member of DLJ's restructuring group.
 Prior to joining DLJ in 1999, he was an associate with the law firm Sidley Austin LLP, where he practiced in the firm's corporate reorganization group.

 Mr. New has served as a director of MPM Holdings Inc. since October 2014.
 Mr. New served as a director of Cheniere Energy, Inc. from August 2008 to December 2010 and as a director of Global Aviation Holdings Inc. from September 2009 to January 2012.

 William G. Parrett

-Mr. Parrett currently serves as a director of The Blackstone Group L.P., an investment and advisory firm; Thermo Fisher Scientific Inc., a provider of analytical and laboratory instruments and products; and UBS AG, a global financial services firm.
+Mr. Parrett currently serves as a director of The Blackstone Group L.P., Thermo Fisher Scientific Inc., UBS AG and Conduent Incorporated.